 - Then, add the poolish.

 - Pour in water and stir until the dough forms a rough ball.
-Let it rest for some time and mix again for the same time (10 minutes for stand mixer and hand; 30 for food processor).
+Let it rest for some time and mix again for the same amount of time (10 minutes for stand mixer and hand mixer; 30 minutes for food processor).

 - Add olive oil to the dough while it’s mixing at maximum speed.